 E.g. "GOV-FI-UK-NA-NA-05" for the purpose of the study has to be reported in EUR and is issued in GBP, thus submissions have to include FX.
+Please note that this also applies to the instruments CORP-FI-GBP-<SECTOR>-<RATING>-SEN_UNS-<MATURITY> and CORP-FI-USD-<SECTOR>-<RATING>-SEN_UNS-<MATURITY>.

-That means that in the reporting templates in row "initial value" we should not see the value of the calibration target butthis should be converted with the undertaking's relevant FX-exchange rate per YE 2020.
-And, consistently all values (including notional value) to be submitted should be converted, e.g. the scenario data should be submitted in EUR including the FX-exchange rate in the respective scenario, accordingly the expected value (EV), quantiles.
+That means that in the reporting templates in row "initial value" we should not see the value of the calibration target butthis should be converted with the undertaking's relevant FX-exchange rate per YE 2022.
+And, consistently all values (including notional value) to be submitted should be converted, e.g.

+the scenario data should be submitted in EUR including the FX-exchange rate in the respective scenario, accordingly the expected value (EV), quantiles.

-For "FI-GBP-RFR-NA-NA-NA-O1 to -60", for the purpose of the study have to be reported in GBP and are issued in GBP, thus submissions don't include FX.
+For "FI-GBP-RFR-NA-NA-NA-01 to -60", for the purpose of the study have to be reported in GBP and are issued in GBP, thus submissions don't include FX.
 I.e. the initial values in the reporting template should be in the region of the calibration target and the scenario data should also not be converted.